 - Some versions of Memory Stick media are equipped with an erasure prevention switch to protect data from accidental erasure or overwriting.
-Make sure the erasure prevention switch is off. - You cannot write data to the Memory Stick media if you select the option to disable the Memory Stick PRO/Duo media slot with the Peripheral Device & Storage Media Restriction Setting Utility or power supply to the Memory Stick PRO/Duo media slot on the VAIO Power Management tab in the Power Options window.
-To change the settings, see Protecting Data from Unauthorized Use (page 138) or Activating VAIO Power Management Power Schemes (page 135).
+Make sure the erasure prevention switch is off. - You cannot write data to the Memory Stick media if you select the option to disable the Memory Stick slot with the Peripheral Device & Storage Media Restriction Setting Utility or power supply to the Memory Stick slot on the VAIO Power Management tab in the Power Options window.
+To change the settings, see Protecting Data from Unauthorized Use (page 139) or Managing Power with VAIO Power Management (page 136).